ga4gh/va-spec/schema/profiles/def/VariantTherapeuticResponseStudyStatement.rst

    *  - allelePrevalenceQualifier
       - string
       - 0..1
-      - Reports wWhether the statement should be interpreted in the context of the variant being rare or common.
+      - Reports whether the statement should be interpreted in the context of the variant being rare or common.
    *  - geneContextQualifier
       - :ref:`Gene`
       - 0..1
-      - Reports a gene impacted by the variant, which contributes to the therapeutic sensitivity or resistance reported in the Statement.
+      - Reports a gene impacted by the variant, which may contribute to the therapeutic sensitivity or resistance reported in the Statement.